Mesothelioma Survivor Stories

 - Year of Diagnosis: 2017

-Mesothelioma survivor Walter Twidwell was a U.S. Navy veteran who developed cancer decades after serving in the Korean and Vietnam wars.
+Walter Twidwell was a U.S. Navy veteran who developed mesothelioma many decades after serving in the Korean and Vietnam wars.

 His work as a boiler tender and fireman on several U.S. Navy ships put him into direct contact with gaskets that contained asbestos.
 He was diagnosed with pleural mesothelioma in his right lung and instructed by his doctor to make sure his end-of-life plans were in order.

 The grim news only strengthened his resolve.
-He filed a mesothelioma lawsuit against Goodyear, the company that manufactured the gaskets that caused his cancer, and a jury awarded him $40 million in 2018.
+He filed a mesothelioma lawsuit against Goodyear, the company that manufactured the asbestos gaskets, and a jury awarded him $40 million.

-Despite deciding against treatment, Walter survived for two and a half years with mesothelioma before he passed away in 2019.
+Although he declined standard treatments, Walter lived over 2 years with mesothelioma before he passed away in 2019.

 Get Help Becoming a Mesothelioma Survivor